 What causes peritoneal mesothelioma?

-The only known cause of peritoneal mesothelioma is asbestos exposure.
+The primary cause of peritoneal mesothelioma is asbestos exposure.

 How quickly does peritoneal mesothelioma spread?